tobydriscoll/udmath305/src/_build/html/_sources/first_linear/modeling.md

 In CSTR problems the dependent variable can be either mass or concentration.
 Either is fine, so long as you are consistent.
 It's much better to understand how to apply the principle of mass conservation than to memorize formulas that might not work for how every problem is presented.
 ```

-::::{admonition,dropdown,tip} Example
+::::{admonition,tip} Example
-> A 200 L tank contains 10 kg of dye.
+A 200 L tank contains 10 kg of dye.
 Pure water is added at a rate of 4 L per minute, while the mixture is drained at the same rate.
 How much dye is in the tank after 10 minutes?

+:::{admonition,dropdown,note,solution}
 Let $x(t)$ be the mass of dye in the tank.
 The trick is to realize how rapidly it is being removed, and that depends on the time-varying concentration, $x(t)/200$.
 Specifically,

 ```{math}